ivangonzalez224/TDD-Solver/README.md

 # 📖 TDD Solver <a name="about-project"></a>

-**TDD Solver** is a Ruby project that solve the factoria, reverse and fizzbuzz method and add tests using the TDD methodology.
+**TDD Solver** is a Ruby project that solve the factorial, reverse and fizzbuzz methods and add tests using the TDD methodology.

 ## 🛠 Built With <a name="built-with"></a>